textileio/community/docs/a-tour-of-textile.md

     }
     ```

 The whitelist ensures the chat remains between the two of us.
 As before, we need to create an invite and accept it.
-However, let's try an "external" invite.
+However, let's try an "external" invite:

 ```tab="cmd"
 textile invites create --thread="12D3KooWExn4ut4RV2qHXFSiWb3AfhL2whB8vJgYpnDcmVCG7UBv"